EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.proj.md

 ### celestial.proj.pr_gnomonic

-pr_gnomonic function                                            AstroMap Description: Project coordinates (longitude and latitude) using the Gnomonic non conformal projection
+pr_gnomonic function                                            AstroMap Description: Project coordinates (longitude and latitude) using the Gnomonic non conformal projection This is a nonconformal projection from a sphere center in